pawel-dubiel/paweldubiel.com/_posts/2024-12-30-innodb-undo-log.markdown

 ### SERIALIZABLE
 This one basically tacks on extra locks to prevent certain anomalies, but from a visibility perspective, it’s similar to REPEATABLE READ.

-## 4. Everyone Uses the Same Data Pages—Right Away!
-Here’s a key point that can be surprising: when you change a row in InnoDB—before you commit—the record in the main data pages is already altered!
-If someone else comes along to read it, InnoDB has to check whether your transaction is visible to them.
-If it’s not (maybe you’re still in the middle of your transaction), InnoDB walks back to the undo logs to reconstruct what that row used to be.

-This is great for concurrency because it means no big chunk of data is locked out for everyone else, but it does create some overhead if multiple uncommitted changes are floating around.
+## 4. Data Pages Are Updated Immediately, Visibility is Controlled by Read Views

+Here’s something surprising: the moment you update a row in InnoDB—even before you hit “commit” - the main copy of that row in the data pages is actually changed.
+This might sound risky, because it seems like other transactions could see your half-done work.
+But InnoDB has a clever trick called a read view to keep uncommitted changes hidden from others.

+A read view is created when a transaction starts (for Repeatable Read) or at the beginning of each statement (for Read Committed).
+This read view contains a list of active transactions at that point in time.
+When a transaction attempts to read a row, InnoDB checks the row's transaction ID (the ID of the transaction that last modified the row) against the current transaction's read view.

+If the row was modified by a transaction that is still active (its ID is present in the read view), InnoDB retrieves the older version of the row from the undo log.
+If the row was modified by a transaction that has already committed (its ID is not present in the read view), the transaction reads the latest version directly from the data page.
+This approach avoids the need to "walk back" through long chains of undo logs for every read.
+The read view efficiently determines the correct row version to use, ensuring that each transaction sees a consistent snapshot of the data according to its isolation level.

 ## 5. The Pitfalls of Long-Running Transactions
 Now suppose a single visitor in your library sits down and starts reading.
 Then, half the day goes by while they’re still in the library, doing research under a transaction that started hours ago.
 Meanwhile, the library is buzzing with folks updating books.
 That old transaction has a “very old snapshot,” so every time it reads a row, InnoDB has to jump back through potentially layers and layers of undo records.
 That’s slow.